-- a) The provisions of rule 5.11.1 of the General Academic rules of the University regulate the appointment of examiners together with the following faculty requirements: - i.
-The faculty appoints at least three examiners of which two must be external examiners, for the examination of the research product of every doctoral degree study.
-(Appointment of examiners may be facilitated during title registration or before the student submits a notice of submission.
-The aforementioned may only be opted for when it is certain that examiners will be available on short notice). - Of the two external examiners appointed, one must preferably be situated abroad or must be internationally accredited. - iii.
+- a) The provisions of rule 5.11.1 of the General Academic rules of the University regulate the appointment of examiners together with the following faculty requirements: - The faculty appoints at least three examiners of which two must be external examiners, for the examination of the research product of every doctoral degree study.
+(Appointment of examiners may be facilitated during title registration or before the student submits a notice of submission). - ii.
+Of the two external examiners appointed, one must preferably be situated abroad or must be internationally accredited. - iii.
 At least one examiner should have publications in the field within which the research has been completed. - iv.
-If more examiners need to be appointed, the necessary motivation will be submitted together with the title registration form for approval at the RIC. - v.
+If more examiners need to be appointed, the necessary motivation will be submitted together with the title registration form for approval. - v.
 The appointment of examiners will be endorsed by the Faculty Board. - vi.
 An internal examiner is defined as an employee of the faculty/ University, but not involved with the study or research product at all. - vii.
 Examiners are persons who have no conflicting interests with the student, the promoter, or the study. - viii.
 Co-workers in the same project or article are not appointed as examiners. - ix.
 External examiners are persons who are not attached to the university and/or who are not involved at the same or a related institution/ department (if more than one external examiner is appointed). - x.
 Examiners must, as a minimum requirement have a doctoral degree or equal qualification. - xi.
-Scientific committees are responsible for maintaining a well-established pool (or database) of examiners and, in conjunction with the academic / research director, monitor the frequency of appointing examiners. - xii.
+Scientific committees are responsible for maintaining a well-established pool (or database) of examiners and, in conjunction with the academic / research director, monitor the frequency of appointing examiners.

+- xii.
 Postgraduate or postdoctoral students will not be appointed as an examiner for students of the same promoter until after a period of at least one year passed (since their studies were completed). - xiii.
-Academics previously attached to the NWU and who retired or since moved to another or an international University (or a recognised research institute (such as the CSIR, etc.), may only be appointed as external examiners after one year from leaving the NWU on condition that the examiner has no further association with the University or involved department.
+Academics previously attached to the NWU and who retired or since moved to another or an international University (or a recognised research institute (such as the CSIR, etc.), may only be appointed as external examiners after one year from leaving the NWU on condition that the examiner has no further association with the University or involved department. - xiv.

-xiv.
 Extraordinary staff members are appointed as internal examiners, due to their association with the University.